 When we are fasting, our body actively uses vitamins, minerals and micronutrients for proper functioning.
 We have to restore them after a period of not eating.
 You can’t get them if you eat unhealthy foods, which provide mostly energy.

 Having a healthy diet boosts weight loss due to supporting fasting fat burning mechanisms.
-Read our article “What to eat on intermittent fasting for weight loss” to understand what foods you can have for better weight loss results.

 It is important to have healthy eating habits for weight loss in general, but combining it with intermittent fasting makes things easier.
 What if you eat whole, natural foods, but still struggle to move on with your weight loss?
 The answer can be quite simple, you might have too many carbohydrates in your diet, which causes a plateau (6, 7).